Skip to main content

 • Volume: 0.5 mg / 5 mg/ml = 0.1 ml = 10 units

-Less water means a higher concentration, so you draw less liquid per dose.
-This is useful when you want small injection volumes but makes precise measurement harder at very low doses.
+Less water means a higher concentration, so less liquid is drawn per dose.
+This is useful for small injection volumes but makes precise measurement harder at very low doses.

 Notes by Peptide